ellagale/doenut/Manual.md

             label='ortho')

 # Fitting a saturated model

-what is the sat model.
-Dont need very many high order terms.

 The inputs to the model are called \*features\*, these include the input factors you’ve already used, but they can also include features that you